ThomasVitale/eventing-game/platform/README.md

-# Setting up a Kubernetes platform on DigitalOcean
+# Setting up a Kubernetes platform

 This guide explains how to set up a Kubernetes platform on DigitalOcean where to run the eventing game application.